hoangphu7122002/RSA_project/README.md

 ### Usecase [1]
 #### Input file contains 1 lines (write in input.txt):
 number of bits of prime number you want to generate (example: 512 bits, 1024 bits)
+#### Runcode
+make rsa